ellisonbg/py4science/book/getting_started.rst

    In [9]: x.clip(0, 2.5)
    Out[9]: array([ 0. ,  1. ,  2. ,  2.5,  2.5])

-   In [10]:

-The TAB completion listing on ``x`` above shows the *array attributes*, the functions and attributes attached to the numpy array object itself.
-In addition, there are many more methods that are part of the numpy namespace that operate on numpy arrays but are not part of the array object.
+The TAB completion listing on ``x`` above shows the *array attributes*: the functions and attributes attached to the numpy array object itself.
+In addition, there are many more functions that are part of the numpy namespace that operate on numpy arrays but are not part of the array object.
 These include functions like ``sin`` and ``exp``

 .. ipython::